Muldec/stash-wiki/Pulsar-Theme.md

 the Scenes page now dynamically adjust depending on the size of your browser window, just like they already do on the Performer page

-Issues when editing a movie got fixed    */
+Issues when editing a movie got fixed
+Folder color when doing selective scan				*/